DynamicDeepSKY/astroid_doc/source/basic.rst

 Gain: Sensor gain.

 Image Quality: JPG image quality in percentage.
-Higher value increase file size and image quality but slower the frame transfer rate.
+A higher value increase file size and image quality but slower the frame transfer rate.

 ZoomMode: Turn on this option to receive the cropped image at a faster frame rate.
 This option is useful when adjusting the focus.